-Building strong relationships in virtual teams is in fact the best way to ensure that the best decisions get made, and a better way forward is agreed upon.
+Building strong relationships in virtual teams is, in fact, the best way to ensure that the best decisions get made, and a better way forward is agreed upon.
 There are many routes to take to make sure that it happens.
 Read on to find out more about it.

 Since these people may come in from different walks of life, uniting to find and agree on a common goal can sometimes be more difficult than anticipated.
-The usage of electronic devices which are fallible to say the least is also another thing that hampers the group’s ability to come up with great ideas.
-There is even a lower expectation with regards to quality of work that is attached to virtual groups as opposed to groups that work together from within the same location.
+The usage of electronic devices which are fallible, to say the least, is also another thing that hampers the group’s ability to come up with great ideas.
+There is even a lower expectation with regards to the quality of work that is attached to virtual groups as opposed to groups that work together from within the same location.

 Human contact is indeed a great necessity in putting a group of people together to come up with ideas, doing away with virtual teams definition.
 It brings about trust and it allows each member to read and understand body language, thus relate better with each other.
-Virtual teams removes this possibility, leaving each member with an overwhelming sense of distrust, affecting the team’s ability to come up with a plausible conclusion most times.
+Virtual teams remove this possibility, leaving each member with an overwhelming sense of distrust, affecting the team’s ability to come up with a plausible conclusion most times.

 Across the globe, owing to the reliability of the internet, as well as the evolving of technology, several companies are looking into the best ways to make these teams work.
 These ideas, once implemented are sure to create more effective virtual teams resulting in great decisions made and good steps in order to get those decisions.

 Good communication is a good way to remove all assumptions and to allow each member of the team to feel appreciated and important.
 It is, therefore, the job of the team leader to create a conducive environment for members of the team to clearly air their views.
 Building good communication is at the forefront of several successful virtual teams.
 Ask for clarifications and direct questions when asking them.
 Knowing and addressing every member of the team by name helps in fostering, at the very least, a level ground from which a relationship can be obtained.

 2. Aim at team processes and use that to gain results